Lead The Change

 - An M.Ed in Environmental Education, also internship-centered, that empowers our graduates to build and lead educational organizations changing minds.
 They bridge theory and practice to bring the lessons of ecological literacy and justice to a rising generation.

 In this time of extraordinary environmental and social challenge, learn more about our three theories of change here.
 Through our work, we influence sustainability education and practice globally.
-We model the world we want to create by building a diverse, inclusive, and collaborative community committed to social, racial, and environmental justice and equity.
+We model the world we want to create by building a diverse, inclusive, and collaborative community committed to social and environmental justice.

 Land Acknowledgement